humanfactors/FIPS/README.md

 ```

 ## Using FIPS

+Full walkthroughs for using FIPS can be found at

 Currently all FIPS simulations **must** start with the *Sleep Data Format*  unless you are able to directly create a dataframe compliant with the *FIPS data format*.